Wpull requires the following:

 - Python 3.2 or greater

-- Or html5lib for slower but much better HTML parsing
+- Or lxml for faster but much worse HTML parsing

 - Or cchardet for faster version of chardet